jacobpenny/Loris/jsx/lib/Parser/README.md

-# ZAIN Rules (Working Title)
+# ZAIN Rules

 The parser provides a human readable syntax for front end equation building, real-time calculations, and back end validation.
+The syntax can be used to determine whether instrument fields are shown, hidden (survey), required, as well as to perform real-time scoring or branching logic calculations while referencing other fields or subject meta-data.

+Fun features: infinite variable nesting, easily managed evaluation, human readable syntax, AST evaluation, fraction factorials, variance and standard deviation, date calculations, boolean operations, type checking and much more.

+Putting the fun in functions: developers can easily add or change functions without editing syntax or actually knowing how a parser works.

-This Readme breaks down the different parts of the Parser and lists syntax rules.
+This ReadMe breaks down the different parts of the Parser and lists syntax rules.

 Note that this parser is made up of two separate components: a JS parser and a PHP parser, both of which use the same syntax detailed below.